Small Business HQ

 11. Does the CRM tool offer sales forecasting and projection features based on historical data and current trends?

 Every business is different; hence, their CRM needs will usually be different, too.
-While selecting the right CRM tool for your specific needs, think about the goals behind CRM implementation and try to figure out your needs.
+While selecting a powerful tool for your specific CRM needs, think about the goals behind CRM implementation and try to figure out your needs.

 And this brings us to the next challenge of CRM adoption.